Kron4ek/Wine-Builds/README.md

 ## Requirements

-Some libraries (libfreetype6, libpng16-16, libopenal1, etc.) are required for these builds to work properly.
+Some libraries (libfreetype6, libpng16-16, libopenal1, etc.) are required for these builds to work properly, including their 32-bit versions (if you plan to run 32-bit applications).

-The easiest way to install almost all required libraries is to install Wine from your distribution's package repository.
+The easiest way to install (almost) all required libraries is to install Wine from your distribution's package repository.
+I highly recommend to do this, otherwise you have to manually figure out what libraries are needed, which may be not an easy task.

 **GLIBC** **2.27** or newer is required.